Drizzr/SensorApp/README.md

 python3 main.py
 ````

-then you have to create all the role entries in your database. run the following command to do so:
+Then you have to create all the role entries in your database.
+Run the following command to do so (make sure to run the server in background while doing this):
 ````
 python3 db_querys.py
 ````